celestiaorg/celestia-node/docs/adr/adr-004-state-interaction.md

 ### 2. P2P Implementation of `StateAccessor`: `P2PAccess`

-While it is not necessary to detail how `P2PAccess` will be implemented in this ADR, it will still conform to the `StateAccessor` interface, but instead of being provided a core endpoint to connect to via RPC and using `lens.ChainClient` for state-related queries, `P2PAccess` will perform service discovery of state-providing nodes in the network and perform the state queries via libp2p streams.
+While it is not necessary to detail how `P2PAccess` will be implemented in this ADR, it will still conform to the `StateAccessor` interface, but instead of being provided a core endpoint to connect to via RPC, `P2PAccess` will perform service discovery of state-providing nodes in the network and perform the state queries via libp2p streams.
 More details of the p2p implementation will be described in a separate dedicated ADR.

 ```go
 type P2PAccess struct {